St Mary Magdalen's Parish Newsletter

 The Divine Mercy

-Each Friday, after the 10:00 am Mass, there will be Exposition, a Chaplet of Devine Mercy and Benediction
+Each Friday, after the 10:00 am Mass, there will be Exposition, a Chaplet of Divine Mercy and Benediction

 The Divine Mercy